rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 Once you have saved the file you can perform its installation by opening the plugins manager interface with the `:Lazy` command.
 The plugins manager will have already recognized it automatically and will allow you to install it by typing <kbd>I</kbd>.

-To get the full functionality, however, you must close NvChad (*nvim*) and reopen it, this is to allow the editor to load those of **Peek** into the configuration as well.
+To get the full functionality, however, you must close NvChad (*nvim*) and reopen it.
+This is to allow the editor to load those of **Peek** into the configuration.

 Its configuration already includes the command to activate it `<leader>op` which on the keyboard translates to <kbd>Space</kbd> + <kbd>o</kbd> followed by <kbd>p</kbd>.